Water beads are a fun, simple and inexpensive activity for younger children and there are so many ways to play with them!

 Have you ever played with water beads?
 Water beads are hard little colored beads that expand to many times their size when you add them to water.
 They are a great indoor and outdoor activity for kids of all ages.
 We first started playing with them when my older two kids were 2 and 4.
 Now I have 4 kids and all of them (ages 20 months to 10 years) still love to play with water beads.
 I can’t blame them.
 They are a lot of fun!

-I grabbed some bins I already had from the dollar store that I purchased when I did my post on 3 ways to paint with toddlers and preschoolers (another great way to keep kids entertained!) and grabbed about 15 or so beads from 4 of the bags and put them in one bin and put about the same amount of 4 different colors in the second bin.
+You can see how small they are from the photo above.
+My kids were so excited when we got them that I immediately grabbed some bins I already had from the dollar store that I purchased when I did my post on 3 ways to paint with toddlers and preschoolers (another great way to keep kids entertained!).
+Then grabbed about 15 or so beads from 4 of the bags and put them in one bin and did the same with 4 different colors in the second bin.
 I added some warm water to each bin, filling it about halfway and left them to do their thing.

 I was totally amazed when I looked at the beads about 10 minutes later and they were already growing.
 Rather than feeling hard, they had started to soften a bit around the outside and they looked a little bit blurry.
 (No, that’s not your vision playing tricks on you.
 This picture is what they actually look like.)